udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 4.  **Design:** For workloads within the same region how could they ensure their virtual machines are available in the event of a physical server failure or a host update?

     **Solution:** Virtual machines that perform the same role (multiple web servers, SQL Servers, Active Directory Domain Controllers, etc.) should be grouped into an availability set.
 Availability sets distribute virtual machines across multiple physical racks for redundancy and allow the host machines your virtual machines execute on to be updated in a rolling manner instead of all at once.
+Availability sets offer an SLA of 99.95%.

+    To increase the resiliency of virtual machines and their SLA, you could use Availability Zones in select Azure regions.
+Where Availability Sets increase resiliency within a single datacenter, Availability Zones increase resiliency by hosting your virtual machines in separate datacenters within a single region.
+Availability Zones are unique physical locations within an Azure region.
+Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
+To ensure resiliency, there’s a minimum of three separate zones in all enabled regions.
+By using Availability Zones, the SLA for VM uptime is 99.99%.
+Refer to <https://docs.microsoft.com/en-us/azure/availability-zones/az-overview>.

     ![This Geo-redundant solutions Availability diagram begins with Traffic Manager Priority Mode.
 Two arrows point from there, to West US, and East US.
 West US has an Availability set (Web Tier), and SQL AO Secondary.
 East US has an Availability set (Web Tier), and SQL AO Primary.
 Under these two is a banner reading \"Paired Regions.\"](images/Whiteboarddesignsessiontrainerguide-Enterprise-readycloudimages/media/image18.png "Geo-redundant solutions Availability diagram")

-*Security and accident protection*
+### Security and accident protection <!-- omit in toc -->

-1.  **Design:** What would you recommend to Trey Research on how to mitigate accidently deleting production workloads?
+1.  **Design:** What would you recommend to Trey Research on how to mitigate accidentally deleting production workloads?
 If that were to happen what would the proper procedure be to identify who deleted the resource?

     **Solution:** Use Azure Resource Manager locks to add a secondary layer of protection on production workloads.
 Locks can set in two modes: